CLIA (Clinical Laboratory) Program

 How do I make a lab director change to my CLIA certificate?

-- If it is a Certificate of Waiver (COW), send us a letter, fax or email including the CLIA number with the name of the prior lab director and then the new lab director’s name.
+- If it is a Certificate of Waiver (COW), send us a letter, fax or email including the CLIA number, the previous lab director and the new lab director’s name.

 - a copy of the director's Missouri State License,

 - a copy of the director's resume or credentials, and